Calculation (card game): Variants

 As a variation, cards may be played from the stock to a waste pile which holds one card, and played from there to a foundation or tableau, instead of being played from the stock to a foundation or tableau as soon as they are turned over.

 Variations which make Calculation more difficult are to play all 52 cards without the starting A,2,3,4 on the foundations, or to use only three instead of four tableau piles.
 Playing with both these variations makes the game quite difficult, but a very skilled player will still be able to win at least two games out of three.

 Devil's Grip is a broadly related game with similar game-play to Calculation, using two-decks stripped of the Aces, and playing cards to a 3x8 grid where cards increase by three in rank.

 Musical is a related game in which cards are played from the stock to a single pile, but in which the stock contains 44 cards rather than 48, and in which the stock can be dealt three times.

-One234 is a Calculation style game with completely open information but a low probability of success; it begins with a tableau of 8 columns with 6 cards each laid out face-up at the start of the game.
-Closely related to One234 is its easier variant Appreciate.